Pennsylvania Route 660: Charleston Township to Richmond Township

 After leaving Wellsboro for Charleston Township, the moniker switches to Grand Army of the Republic Highway, a name associated with US 6 throughout the United States.
 The two roads almost immediately enters the hamlet of Pitts, which consists of a few residences and industries at the eastern edges of Wellsboro.
 US 6 and PA 660 leave Pitts and bend to the northeast through Charleston Township, mainly rural for most of the trip.
 Both roads pass to the southeast of Dart Settlement and begin a parallel with an old alignment of US 6 through Charleston Township.
 The old alignment merges in with the newer one at a bend in the highway, which turns eastward for a small strip before turning northeastward once again.
 At the intersection with Charleston Road in the community of Whitneyville, PA 660 turns eastward from US 6 as North Elk Run Road.
 For a distance, PA 660 has a parallel with US 6 through fields.
 Soon after, both roads cross into Richmond Township.
 The surroundings on PA 660 remain rural while the parallel begins to break at the intersection with Spencer Road, where the highway turns to the southeast.
 After the intersection with Mack Road, PA 660 enters some dense woods east of the community of Covington.

 A short distance after leaving the woods, PA 660 enters Covington.
 In Covington, PA 660 intersects with the old alignment of US 15 at North Williamson Road.
 PA 660 turns left onto the old US 15 alignment and passes through a mix of fields and residences as it reenters Richmond Township.
-This time, entering the community of Canoe Camp, the road crosses the former Erie Railroad Tioga Division right-of-way, and soon enters an interchange with US 15 (Appalachian Throughway).
+This time, entering the community of Canoe Camp, the road crosses the former Erie Railroad Tioga Division right-of-way, and soon enters an interchange with I-99/US 15.
 This serves as the eastern terminus of PA 660, while US 15 Bus. continues northward into the borough of Mansfield.